guws0/guws/GUWS constitution.md

 		2. Shall aid other committee members if required
 	4. Secretary
 		1. Shall book rooms for society purposes
-		2. Shall coordinate in-person events
+		2. Shall coordinate in-person events, including monthly events
 	5. Treasurer
 		1. Shall maintain a record of income and expenses
 		3. Shall be responsible for the bank account and keeping of bank statements
 		4. Shall make a financial report public to the members at the end of each academic year
 		5. Shall co-manage the society PayPal account
-	6. Events Officer
-		1. Shall organise and run monthly events (such as jackbox, presentation night, movie night, etc.)
 11.	 **COMMITTEE MEETINGS**
 	1. Committee meetings will be held as and when required, usually once a month but less frequently if necessary.
 It will be up to the collective committee to decide a date and time that suits all
 	2. Committee meetings can be held in person (at a formally-booked or informal venue) or online (using the server’s committee voice channel, or through other means